 Our third day on the High Sierra Trail took us through a variety of terrains and set a couple milestones for the trip.
-Day 3 not only included the steepest climb of the week, it also set the record for the most total elevation climbed in a day - over 4,000 feet.
+Day 3 not only included the steepest climb of the week, it also had a lot of climbing - we grossed a total of 4,000 feet in elevation gain.
 This day we also got to see my favorite lake of the trip, the breathtaking Precipice Lake!

 Talk about a day in the mountains!
 When I look back at this trip, I usually think of this day, since the views and the different types of terrain we covered embodies all of the best the High Sierra has to offer.
 From hiking up and over a mountain pass in the Great Western Divide to pristine alpine lakes to lush meadows with wildflowers and creeks, every hour on the trail brought an entirely new set of views.

 Total Elevation Climbed: +4,022 ft